Ankitjha2202/task_management_tool/README.md

 # TaskManagementApp

-ProjectManagementApp is a comprehensive task management platform designed to streamline project management activities, from task creation to tracking and assignment.
+TaskManagementApp is a comprehensive task management platform designed to streamline project management activities, from task creation to tracking and assignment.
 Built with the T3 stack, this application integrates a modern frontend built with Next.js and Tailwind CSS, a serverless backend powered by SST on AWS, and a robust database using Supabase.

 ## Features